seqweb/seqweb/docs/seqweb_overview.md

 Note that you can easily get from one URL to the other simply by switching the prefix part of the URL while  attaching the same "DBpedia" suffix.
 For less self-referential examples, try suffixing "Neil_Sloane" or "On-Line_Encyclopedia_of_Integer_Sequences" to that "https://dbpedia.org/page/" prefix instead.

 ### ![SeqWeb Icon](/assets/icons/seqweb_icon_32x32.png) SeqWeb
-Thus the goal of the SeqWeb project is to develop and provide a companion web resource for the OEIS, akin to how DBpedia extends Wikipedia.
+Thus the driving objective of the SeqWeb project is to develop and provide a companion web resource for the OEIS—akin to how DBpedia extends Wikipedia.

-When fully operational, SeqWeb can be expected to tangibly include
+When fully operational, SeqWeb is expected to include:
-- a knowledge graph implemented in a publicly-hosted database containing standardized linked open data
+- a knowledge graph implemented in a publicly hosted database containing standardized, linked open data
-- an open ontology describing the semantics and schemas of the SeqWeb data for human and machine (eg AI) use
+- an open ontology describing the semantics and schemas of SeqWeb data for both human and machine (such as AI) use
-- a web service providing APIs and both conventional (REST) and semantic (SPARQL) query endpoints for applications
+- a web service offering APIs and query endpoints for applications—both conventional (REST) and semantic (SPARQL)
 - infrastructure and automation for syncing and aligning SeqWeb with the ever-evolving OEIS

+Another key project goal is to enable a community of SeqWeb developers empowered to collaborate via federated deployments—beyond the single centralized public resource at `seqweb.org`.

+As an open-source community project, SeqWeb also aims to provide:
-- support for ongoing "open source" development processes and the contributing community
+- support for diverse development initiatives and the contributing community
-- a technical framework encouraging extensions and experiments
+- a technical framework and tooling to encourage extensions and experiments

 #### Tenet of Independence of the OEIS from SeqWeb
 A central tenet of the project is that SeqWeb _augments_ the OEIS wholly independently and additively, without burdening or impacting the OEIS in any way.
 No modifications of any kind to the OEIS's style, content, technology or operations are needed or desired.
 Just as Wikipedia's readers and staff need not be concerned with the existence of DBpedia, the OEIS and its community of users and editors can continue as always -- _"It ain't broke; don't fix it."_